InvasiveH8ter/NASDM/README.md

 ###### Protip: GEE = Google Earth Engine

-The two goals of this software are to produce a prediction visualization and produce a testing resukt histogram.
+The two goals of this software are to produce a prediction visualization and produce a testing result histogram.
-In order to do both of these, we need a set of training data.
+In order to do both of these, we need a set of environmental training data.

 The following sections will walk you through making your yearly covariate rasters.
 For this section, it is assumed that your environment is properly set up.